In page navigation

 Should I use an investment app?

 Copy link to sectionYes, it’s a good idea to use an investing app.
 Apps make it easy to manage your investment portfolio when not at your desktop.
 Most people use a smartphone or tablet these days and downloading an investing app can save a lot of time when buying and selling financial instruments.
-Apps also give constant access to your investments and the ability to make changes very quickly.
+Apps also give constant access to your investments and the ability to quickly make changes.

 Are investment apps safe?